hollow-cube/libmmo/modules/item/README.md

 * Create a class which implements `ComponentHandler<YourComponent>`, filling in the relevant methods
 * Annotate `YourComponentHandler` with `@AutoService(ComponentHandler.class)`.
 * Implement any content methods (`eventNode`, the lore one when added).
+* If it isn't already, add the project module to the development module, else it will not be automatically added.

 ### Development
 During development, sample items can be added to `development/src/main/resources/data/items.json`.